mhaghighat/tensorflow-gpu-install-ubuntu/README.md

-# Tensorflow GPU install on ubuntu 16.04
+# Tensorflow GPU install on ubuntu 18.04

 These instructions are intended to set up a deep learning environment for GPU-powered tensorflow.
 [See here for pytorch GPU install instructions](https://github.com/williamFalcon/pytorch-gpu-install)

 After following these instructions you'll have:

-1. Ubuntu 16.04.
+1. Ubuntu 18.04.
-2. Cuda 9.0 drivers installed.
+2. Cuda 10.0 drivers installed.
 3. A conda environment with python 3.6.
-4. The latest tensorflow version with gpu support.
+4. The latest tensorflow version with gpu support (2.0).

 ---
 ### Step 0: Noveau drivers